YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

-# PS-031.1
+# TU AI/ML in 5G Challenge  (PS-031-NEC, Japan)
-Problem Statement – Network State Estimation by Analyz-ing Raw Video Data (NEC, Japan)
+Theme : Network State Estimation by Analyz-ing Raw Video Data (NEC, Japan)

+# Problem statement
+You can check the details of the problem statement via this link.

 # Overview